Exploring the role of the charm quark in the $\Delta I=1/2$ rule: Introduction

 The quantitative understanding of non-leptonic kaon decays, such as $K\to\pi\pi$, remains an elusive problem after several decades of study.
 Thus, no fully solid Standard Model computation of the value of $\epsilon'/\epsilon$, or of the amplitudes involved in the famous $\Delta I=1/2$ rule, is available.
 In this paper we focus on the latter problem.
 The decay of a neutral kaon into a pair of pions with total isospin $I$ has an associated transition amplitude

 where $\delta_I$ is the pion scattering phase shift.
 Experiment finds that the amplitude in the $I=0$ channel is significantly larger than the one in the $I=2$ channel,

 Early analysis of the $\Delta I=1/2$ problem showed that, if its explanation is to be found in the Standard Model, the bulk of the enhancement must come from long-distance contributions generated by the strong interaction~\cite{Gaillard:1974nj,Altarelli:1974exa}.
-Reliable determinations of the latter inevitably require a non-perturbative computation~\cite{Cabibbo:1983xa,Brower:1984ta}.
+Reliable determinations of the latter inevitably require a non-perturbative computation~\cite{Cabibbo:1983xa,Brower:1984ta}.\footnote{An up-to-date review of kaon decay, including a discussion of the $\Delta I=1/2$ rule, can be found in~\cite{Cirigliano:2011ny}.
+See also~\cite{Buras:2014maa} for a discussion of state-of-the-art attempts to address the phenomenon in the context of large $N$ methods.}

 The lattice regularisation of QCD is the only known approach capable of providing fully first-principles results at the non-perturbative level.
 Yet, lattice studies of $K\to\pi\pi$ have to face significant difficulties: \begin{itemize}